18Months/distillery_packager/README.md

    - Should contain the absolute path of the config file to be overwritten.
  - `additional_files`
    - List of Tuples
-   - Should contain the relative path of the source file to copy in the first position of the tuple
+   - Should contain the relative path of the source file to copy in the first position of the tuple.
+Path is relative to rel/distillery_packager/additional_files.
+It is mandatory to create this path, if you want to use this feature.
    - Should contain the absolute path of the destination folder, where copy the file, in the second position of the tuple
  - `owner`
    - A keyword list of Strings